hodzanassredin/hodzanassredin.github.com/_posts/2015-04-18-fsharp_and_azure.md

 }
 {% endhighlight %}

-I'm not going to show client code but it almost the same.
-This simple abstraction works wery well for us.
-All queues implementations on message fetching invokes subscribed action with fetched message and in case of no exception deletes massage from queue. if an exception was thrown then our queue wrapper do nothing and queue provider after some time will return this message to the queue so it can be handled second time by some worker.
-When something is going wrong with you worker you can easy see this by checking you queue in visual studio's server explorer.
-In case of problems there will be some messages with non zero fetching count.
+I am not going to show client code but it almost the same.
+This simple abstraction works very well for us.
+All queues implementations on message fetching invokes subscribed action with fetched message and in case of no exception, deletes massage from queue.
+If an exception thrown then our queue wrapper do nothing and queue provider after some time will return this message to the queue and it can be handled second time by some worker.
+When something is going wrong with your worker, you can easy see this by checking your requests queue in visual studio's server explorer.
+In case of problems there will be some messages with non-zero fetching count.

-Also we hide queues behind a REST api facade implemented as azure web site.
-So our external clients know nothing about queues.
+In addition, we hide queues behind a REST api facade implemented as azure web site.
+Therefore, our external clients know nothing about queues.
 First question was how to add possibility to use worker by multiple clients at the same time and give them identical bandwidth.
 Our abstraction gave us a way to solve it without changing worker code.
-For azure storage queue we implemented MultiQueue class.
+For azure storage queue, we implemented QueueStorageMulti class.
 {% highlight csharp %}
 public class QueueStorageMulti<T> : IQueueWrapper<T>, ISyncQueue where T : BaseMessage
 {